webplatform/docs/css/properties/animation/index.md

 |Animatable=No
 |CSS percentages=See individual properties.
 |Values={{CSS Property Value
-|Data Type=single-animation [, single-animation]
+|Data Type=single-animation [, single-animation*]
 |Description=A list of values for each of the individual animation properties.
 The animation name and duration are required; all other values are optional.
+Multiple animations can be assigned as a comma-separated list.

 ;<code>&lt;single-animation-name&gt;</code>
 :Value of the [[css/properties/animation-name|'''animation-name''']] property.